bernhardg67/SSD-Read-Speed-Degen-Test/README.md

     ./build.sh
 This will place the executable **degentest** in the project directory.

-## Runnig the programs
+## Runnig the degentest
-Usage information output by the program:
+Usage information output by the degentest:

     $ ./degentest --help
     degentest [options]